-Most homes have a least one bathroom that's seriously lacking in square footage, but that's no reason to discount a space.
+So, you've found the perfect apartment or house that ticks just about every box on your list—there's only one little problem: the bathroom is a little smaller than you'd like it to be.
+Most homes (whether they be a house or an apartment) have a least one bathroom that's seriously lacking in square footage, but that's no reason to discount a space.
 There are actually quite a few ways to make any tiny bathroom feel like the master suite.
 All it takes is a few carefully placed decorations, the right type of storage, and a bit of optimism to make it happen.

 Meet the Expert

 Use Light, Bright, Neutral Paint Colors

 When it comes to painting a small bathroom, Floyd recommends sticking to light and bright neutral shades.
-"I find that there is often not much natural light, or may not be a window at all, in a tight bathroom space, so I like to stick with whites and neutral greys to make the space feel as bright and airy as possible," the designer explains.
+"I find that there is often not much natural light, or may not be a window at all, in a tight bathroom space, so I like to stick with whites and neutral grays to make the space feel as bright and airy as possible," the designer explains.